 Every once in a while, we can all use a little boost – and sometimes it can be in the libido department.
 Even if you and your partner are happy in your relationship, there is nothing wrong with wanting to enhance your sex drive.
 After all, intimacy is an important part of a relationship.
 Here are some natural options that can help you get the little boost that you are looking for.

 Regular exercise can help raise your sex drive.
 Not only does it get your blood moving, it helps rev up your hormones, too.
-Both endurance and resistance exercise increase the production of testosterone – and yes, women have it and need it, too, as it plays a key role in maintaining your libido.
+Both endurance and resistance exercise increases the production of testosterone – and yes, women have it and need it, too, as it plays a key role in maintaining your libido.

 Exercise can also help with specific areas such as your pelvic floor muscles, the muscles in your lower pelvis that support your reproductive system.
 Toning these muscles not only will help you feel and look great, but it can help strengthen your orgasms and increase your sexual satisfaction.
 In terms of specific exercises, try deep squats and pelvic tilts to strengthen your core and increase blood flow to the parts that count.
 You don't need to join a gym.
 You can work out at home, in the park, or even with your partner – now there's a romantic jump-start!

 Adrenaline, the hormone that prepares your body for a fight-or-flight situation, can also help increase your libido.
 Activities that briefly raise your stress level – in a good way – help increase your adrenaline, so that date you’ve been planning at the local roller coaster park is definitely on the menu.
 In fact, men and women find the opposite sex more alluring after being in an adrenaline-pumping situation, suggests a study published in the "Archives of Sexual Behavior."
 So instead of just having a romantic dinner for two, you might want to also consider going surfing or bungee jumping with your partner